Vimperk: Sights

-The Vimperk Castle is the main landmark of the town.
+The main landmark of Vimperk is the Vimperk Castle.
 The Schwarzenberg family was the last private proprietor of the castle.
-In 1947, the Vimperk Castle was nationalized by the Czechoslovak state.
+In 1947, the Vimperk Castle was nationalised by the Czechoslovak state.
 Since 2015, it has been owned by the National Heritage Institute.
 A part of the property serves as a museum, and the headquarters of the Šumava National Park and Šumava Protected Landscape Area are also located there.

 There are three churches in Vimperk: Church of Saint Bartholomew, Church of the Visitation of the Virgin Mary, and Church of the Most Sacred Heart of Jesus.
 Church of Saint Bartholomew is oldest sacral building in the town.
 It was built in the second half of the 13th century in its today's form is in the pseudo-Gothic style.
 The Church of the Visitation of the Virgin Mary is located on the town square and since its construction it has been the spiritual centre of Vimperk.
 It was built in the 14th century, before 1365.